annorepo/ReMapper/README.md

 5. **Run the refactoring discovery experiment**

-   Set `datasetPath` to the directory where the cloned dataset is located
+   Set `datasetPath` to the directory where the cloned dataset is located (line 20 in org.remapper.experiment.RefactoringDiscoveryExperimentStarter.java)

-   From the Project tab navigate to `org.remapper.experiment.RefactoringDiscoveryExperimentStarter`
+   From the Project tab of IDEA navigate to `org.remapper.experiment.RefactoringDiscoveryExperimentStarter`

    Right-click on the file and select *Run RefactoringDiscoveryExperimentStarter.main()*